 For Delaware drivers, the state website offers a number of useful tools, including pertinent information and a quiz to aid older drivers in examining their skills.
 A recent study from the AAA Foundation for Traffic Safety claims that if older drivers can appropriately self-regulate, it could have a significant positive impact on society at large.

-Not everyone will take advantage of these tools, however, and serious accidents can result.
+However, not everyone will take advantage of these tools, and serious accidents can result.
 If you or someone you love has suffered injuries in a car accident, you may be entitled to make a claim.
-Chat live with a member of the experienced legal team at Morris James Personal Injury Group to learn more and set up a free, no-obligation consultation.
+Chat live, email, or call a member of the experienced legal team at Morris James to learn more and set up a free, no-obligation consultation.